Prescription medication

 - any current medications they are on

-- the signs and symptoms your child has been experiencing.
+- the signs and symptoms your child have been experiencing.

 Based on the above factors, your doctor will likely diagnose or provide advice to you and your child.
-If the doctor thinks your child needs a certain medication that isn't available over-the-counter, they will write a script and prescribe medication for your child.
+If the doctor thinks your child needs a certain medication that isn't available over the counter, they will prescribe medication for your child.
 Your family doctor will provide instructions regarding when to take the medication and how much to take (the dose).

 Collecting prescriptions